mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar-MUID-698.md

 # ---Transient Local Archive

+- [ ] Use the new algorithm and update progress ➕ 2023-12-22 #_todo/priority-high/to-fix/on-a-codelet/regarding-a-parsing-bug
+  - the new code in [[~viewfn-for-listed-items-that-contain-specific-targetted-text]] uses a recursive mechanism that records the levels.
+A [[breath-first-search,vis-Coding,]] that does work as it pops off the stack should be able to check whehter or not a root node is done.
+  * ⏺ *history*
+    * 💣 Logic ➕ 2023-07-11
+      * v1.0.2 has a a bug identifying root subtasks.
+      * Two tasks can have the same parent id, thereby negating the second task which should qualify as a root sub task.
+      * 🤔
+        * I rather do a BFS/DFS on the trees structure and grab the top root leaf that isn't a task.
+      * [ ] Create DFS
+      * [ ] ignoreme: This second task in ==`= this.file.name`== does not register because it has the same parent id as "Create DFS"
 ## LA--archive--old version of MUID-698

 * Passing context into the logger to only allow logging in the 2nd pbar
   * 🤔doesn't work, this is shared.
     * [[archived_~view-for-local-tasks-using-a-progress-bar-MUID-698]]

+# ---Transient Commit Log

+* v1.0.3
+  * Introduced new algorithm that only records the root node for the task.
+    * 🐛 Four tasks, only 3 are collected